bareboat-necessities/lysmarine_gen/README.md

 - Connect IMU supported by pypilot to i2c port of coremp135
 - Connect pypilot motor controller to UART6 port of coremp135 (/dev/ttySTM0)
 - Connect USB GPS to another USB 2.0 port of coremp135
-- Connect mp135 to the router or ethernet switch via ethernet port
 - Connect keyboard to USB port
 - Connect HDMI monitor
+- Connect mp135 to the router or ethernet switch via ethernet port
 - Insert SD card with burned image
 - Connect 12v power
 - Power on.
 Give it few minutes during which the system will reboot a couple of times

+NOTE: many steps above are optional except of the last four ones.

 NOTE: The default password for the root account is 'changeme'.